English as a Second Language

 ESL Credit Program

-English as a Second Language credit classes bridge the gap between full-time language instruction and full-time academic work, serving students who have taken the English Proficiency Evaluation (EPE) and who have been found to need additional English language support.
+English as a Second Language credit courses provide academic language support to students, based on their performance on the English Placement Evaluation (EPE), so that students can succeed in university coursework.
 ESL courses are offered to help students increase their proficiency in four skill areas: reading, writing, speaking, and listening.
-A course in grammar also is available.
-Each course offers 3 s.h. of credit, which undergraduates may count as elective credit toward graduation.
+Each course offers 3–4 s.h. of credit, which undergraduates may count as elective credit toward graduation.
 Courses are taught by ESL lecturers and by teaching assistants pursuing advanced degrees in linguistics.

-Courses taken to meet the College of Liberal Arts and Sciences English proficiency requirement must be completed with a grade of C or higher.
-If a student earns a grade of C-minus or lower in an ESL course, the course must be retaken in order for the student to fulfill the ESL course requirement.
-An ESL course must be taken for a letter grade and may not be taken pass/nonpass or satisfactory/unsatisfactory.
-Students are not allowed to drop ESL courses once the semester begins.
-A student held for ESL courses may not enroll in a rhetoric course until the ESL requirement is completed.
+Courses taken to meet the College of Liberal Arts and Sciences English proficiency requirement must be completed with a grade of C or higher for undergraduate students.
+If an undergraduate student earns a grade of C-minus or lower in an ESL course, the course must be retaken in order for the student to fulfill the ESL course requirement.
+Courses taken by graduate students for English proficiency must be completed with a grade of C-minus or higher.
+An ESL course must be taken for a letter grade and may not be taken pass/non-pass or satisfactory/unsatisfactory.
+Undergraduate students are not allowed to drop ESL courses once the semester begins.
+A student held for ESL courses may not enroll in a Rhetoric course or an Interpretation of Literature course until the ESL requirement is completed.

 Visit the ESL Credit Program website for more information.